nyacly/runyoro-llm-data-pipeline/README.md

     !sudo apt-get update
     !sudo apt-get install -y poppler-utils tesseract-ocr
     ```
-5.  **Upload Data**: You can upload your raw data directly to the `raw_data/` directory in Colab's file browser or mount your Google Drive.
+5.  **Upload Data**: If your raw data is in Google Drive, mount your Drive and copy/symlink the data to `raw_data/`:
-6.  **Run the Pipeline**: Execute the test script or your custom processing script:
     ```python
-    !python3 scripts/test_pipeline.py
+    from google.colab import drive
+    drive.mount("/content/drive")
+    !cp -r "/content/drive/MyDrive/path/to/your/raw_data/*" raw_data/
     ```
+    Alternatively, upload directly to the `raw_data/` directory.
+6.  **Run the Pipeline (Processing, Training, Testing)**: Execute the scripts as described in sections 1.4, 2.1, and 3.1:
+    ```python
+    !python3 scripts/test_pipeline.py # For data processing
+    !python3 scripts/train_llm.py --processed_data_path ./processed_data/processed_text --model_name gpt2 --output_dir ./models/runyoro_llm_model
+    !python3 scripts/test_llm.py --model_path ./models/runyoro_llm_model/final_model --prompt "Ekiro kyona"
+    ```

-#### 2.2.
+#### 4.2.
 Hugging Face Spaces

 1.  **Create a New Space**: Go to [Hugging Face Spaces](https://huggingface.co/spaces) and create a new Space.
-Choose a Docker-based template or a custom template if you need specific environments.
+Choose a Docker-based template or a custom template.
-2.  **Clone the Repository**: You can either directly link your Space to this GitHub repository or clone it within the Space's environment.
+2.  **Clone the Repository**: Link your Space to this GitHub repository.
-3.  **Define Dependencies**: In your `Dockerfile` or `requirements.txt` (if using a Python template), ensure all Python and system dependencies (`poppler-utils`, `tesseract-ocr`, `ffmpeg`) are listed for installation.
+3.  **Define Dependencies**: Ensure `requirements.txt` is in your Space, and if using a Dockerfile, include commands to install system dependencies (e.g., `apt-get install ...`).
-4.  **Data Upload**: Upload your raw data to the Space's data directory.
+4.  **Data Upload**: Upload your raw data to the Space's data directory or configure a persistent storage solution.
-5.  **Run the Pipeline**: Configure your Space's `app.py` or a custom script to run the `orchestrator.py` or `test_pipeline.py` script upon launch or via a Gradio/Streamlit interface.
+5.  **Run the Pipeline**: Configure your Space's `app.py` or a custom script to run the processing, training, and testing scripts.
+For long-running training jobs, consider using Hugging Face's training APIs or a dedicated training infrastructure.

 ## Data Input and Expected Output